tarikdavis/csv-source-output/README.md

 ## Overview
 This project provides tools for extracting and processing data from CSV files.
 It originated from a need to extract specific columns from a source CSV file (224 columns) to match a template/output format (16 columns), while cleaning the data by removing currency symbols and mathematical operators.

+## Updated 28/10/2024
+Includes option to merge any 2 columns into 1 column in the extracted data csv.

 ## Project Evolution

 ### Initial Requirements